majuss/ecoevolpara/latest/docs/source/Seafile.rst

 Debian GUI
 ----------

-It is recommended to use our custom :download:`Installer <appendix/scripts/install_seafile_client.sh>` for the Seafile-Client (GUI or CLI) `
+It is recommended to use our custom :download:`Installer <appendix/scripts/install_seafile_client.sh>` for the Seafile-Client (GUI or CLI).
+If you want to use Seafile outside of the HU-network you need a HU-Account and a working VPN connection see here for details.

 ^^^^^^^^^^^^^^
 With Installer
 ^^^^^^^^^^^^^^

 1. Download the installer from above.
-2. Run it with :code:`sudo bash install_seafile_client.sh`.
+2. Run it ìn the terminal (open it with the search function) with :code:`sudo bash install_seafile_client.sh`.
 You need sudo-privealeges for this, or you login in as root with :code:`su root`.
 3. Choose graphical client.
 4. Enter your short username.
 5. Choose 1 and restart all window-servers.